 Write a will and an accompanying letter of wishes

-A letter of wishes, while not binding, can help your loved ones understand your intentions with regard to things such as funeral arrangements, personal items, advice for guardians and executors.
+A letter of wishes, while not binding, can help your loved ones understand your intentions on matters such as funeral arrangements, personal items, advice for guardians and executors.
 Unlike a will, this is not a public document, and remains confidential to the executors, trustees or family members.

 Should you lose mental capacity through accident or illness, your family will need to make arrangements at a time of heightened stress.
 In the absence of a lasting power of attorney (LPA), a deputy will be appointed through the Court of Protection to make decisions about your property and finances, and also your health and welfare.

 If you have an LPA in place, you will have exercised control over who can make decisions on your behalf.
-There are two types of LPA; Property and Financial Affairs and Health and Welfare.
-Individuals can set up one or the other or both.
-Often the same attorney(s) are appointed for both, but you can have separate attorneys for each LPA if you prefer.
+There are two types of LPA and you can set up one or the other or both:

 Creating an LPA gives you a great opportunity to discuss your expectations for things like later life care, medical treatments, where you want to live and expectations for your finances with your appointed attorneys.
 It provides peace of mind that your affairs are in the hands of those you trust, should the need arise.

 You might want to see your children enjoy an inheritance during your own lifetime, you might want to spend all of your wealth and enjoy it yourself , you might want to gift assets to charity, or maybe you simply want to split your assets among family members.